mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 abolition of slavery and citizenship for all sophonts.
 As a result, nearly every Aezorgh became a free sophont in principle.
-In reality, the process took decades, with existing owners unwilling to surrender their property without compensation and continued discrimination against the ‘vermin’.
+In reality, the process took decades, with existing owners unwilling to surrender their property without compensation and continued discrimination against the 'vermin'.

 SOCIETY
-After 3,500 years of oppression and furtive existence, little remains of the Aezorgh’s original culture and language.
+After 3,500 years of oppression and furtive existence, little remains of the Aezorgh's original culture and language.
 While some Aezorgh have been free for thousands of years, others still remember growing up in slavery.
 The Aezorgh have adopted Vargr languages, speaking mostly Ovaghoun, Aekhu and Gvegh.
 Those Aezorgh living beyond the